ishubham21/oslash-be/README.md

 npm run kill:r
 ```

-6. Shut down any instances of redis (if already running)
+5. Shut down any instances of redis (if already running)

 ```
 npm run redis:down
 ```

-7. Up the DB and Cache
+6. Up the DB and Cache

 ```
 npm run compose:db-up
 ```

-8. Verify the containers are running by ensuring the presence of 2 containers - Postgres and Redis
+7. Verify the containers are running by ensuring the presence of 2 containers - Postgres and Redis

 ```
 npm run list:containers
 ```

-9. Start the local server
+8. Start the local server

 ```
 npm run dev
 ```

-10. If you need to make use of hosted PostgreSQL and/or Redis Cache service, consider updating the environment variables.
-This is followed by a series of steps that are not listed here currently.

 You should now have a server running on [http://localhost:4000](http://localhost:4000)

 All of this can alternatively be done by the command -

 ```
 npm run compose:up
 ```

 This would expose the API on [http://localhost:4000](http://localhost:4000)

 However, this is not recommended under slow connections due to timeouts while installing a large number of node modules.

 #### Some Additional Commands

 1. To run the unit tests -

 ```
 npm run test
 ```

 **NOTE** You must have containers up and running for the tests to be successful.

 2. Access the Redis CLI inside of the docker container -

 ```
 npm run redis:cli
 ```

 **NOTE** You might need to change the name of the docker container with that given by your machine

 3. Generate the build files -

 ```
 npm run build
 ```

 4. Kill the DB and Cache containers -

 ```
 npm run compose:db-down
 ```

 **NOTE** This would not erase any data inside the DB and Cache

 5. Formatting

 ```
 npm run format
 ```

 6. Reset the database inside that of the container -

 ```
 npm run db:reset
 ```

 7. To apply migrations to the production DBs

 ```
 npm run db:deploy
 ```

 8. Free the port 4000

 ```
 npm run kill:s
 ```

 9. Visualize the data in the Admin Studio

 ```
 npm run prisma:studio
 ```

 10. Linting -

 ```
 npm run lint:fix
 ```